Money Matters

 Sections within this are numbered but the codes all begin with PIM.

-You may find the chartered body you belong to offers advice and guidance, typically available online.
+You may find the membership body you belong to offers advice and guidance, typically available online.

 Specific property tax-related qualifications tend to relate to the higher end of property ownership, such as corporate compliance with International Accounting Standards (IAS), but you should enquire.